WesterdijkInstitute/ArboPhyl/README.md

 # ArboPhyl

-ArboPhyl is a pipeline for building phylogenetic trees for the placement of species into their correct position in the fungal tree of life.
-It uses overlapping BUSCO genes between various species to determine their differences and builds a tree using IQTREE.
-The goal of this pipeline is to facilitate the process of running the multiple analyses required to build a tree automatically with only a starting input by the user.
+ArboPhyl is a BUSCO based phylogenomics pipeline for the construction of phylogenetic trees from either nucleotide or protein fasta files.

 ## Installation